 The hardest part about hiking the Wave is getting the permit.
 Each day hundreds of people will show up, and thousands of people will apply for just 20 daily permits.
 Ask the people in the room with you and you will hear stories about flying to the United States and staying in Kanab for weeks just to apply each morning at the visitor center.
 Most will leave empty handed.
 There is no short cut and there are no tricks to getting a permit, beyond maybe choosing a low visitation time of year.

-You will need to drive to the Kanab Visitor Center at 9am each morning during peak season.
-The office is closed on the weekend during the winter.
+You will need to drive to the Kanab Convention Center first thing in the morning 7 days a week during peak season, to apply for a hiking permit for the following day.
+The Convention Center is closed on the weekend during the winter.
 Permits for the days that are closed are all drawn together on Friday.
-Also check to make sure the office won’t be closed for a holiday.
+Also check to make sure the Convention Center won’t be closed for a holiday.

 Kanab, UT 84741